Player Resources - Party Themes

 - 6 Players: Bard, Cleric (Magic deity), Fighter (Eldrith Knight), Rogue (Arcane Trickster), Warlock, Wizard

 Everyone in the party must draw their power from some deity.
 If possible, it could be fun for everyone to worship the same deity.
+Clerics and Paladins are obvious choices, but the Divine Soul Sorcerer and the Celestial Warlock also work.

 The 4 classic elements are Air (Lightning), Earth (Acid), Fire (More Fire), and Water (Cold).
 There are a slough of class archetypes and options tied to the elements.
 Each player takes one element, and builds a character around it.
 Elemental themes lend themselves very well to outsider-centric campaigns and characters, so consider campaigns which take players to the outer planes.